Esri/i3s-spec/design/optimization/extended_mesh_design.md

 ## Design goals:
 In order to improve I3S drawing/loading performances, the following changes have been identified:

+### Performance improvements
 1. Group (and streamline) `NodeIndex` object into page of `n` nodes
 2. Drop `sharedResource` extra request per node
 3. More efficient mesh geometry (indexed-mesh, compressed normals, compressed positions)
 4. Texture compression support. (already in progress.
 Not covered in this document)

+### Forward-compatibility
-Importantly, we would like to make these improvements "non-braking" and preserve forward compatibility (i.e. "old" 3D clients would "ignore" new features and still be able to draw the data correctly).
+Importantly, we would like to make these improvements "non-breaking" and preserve forward compatibility (i.e. "old" 3D clients would "ignore" new features and still be able to draw the data correctly).
+This also implies that publishing "extended" SLPK to older server still works.
+In this case,  extended resources will be **ignored/dropped by older servers** so 3D client must be prepare to handle this.
+For example:
+1. Check if "extended" capabilities are present in 3DSceneLayer.json
+2. YES: request the first page `layers/0/nodepages/0`.
+3. 404: -> back to legacy mode.
+200 -> Extended feature are **actually** present.

+With paged-access, nodes cannot be identified by `tree-key` anymore.
+Fortunately, existing clients do not require `node_ids`  to be `tree-keys`.

+### Feature/specs improvements
 We're also considering adding the following features to this new I3S extension:

 - Support for multi-mesh nodes with "per-mesh" material (avoid node duplication /co-trees for different materials)